-To say that Marie Tillman, founder of Mac & Mia, a curated children’s clothing service, and co-founder of the Pat Tillman Foundation, a nonprofit that provides academic scholarships for veterans and their spouses, is a force, is an understatement.
+Marie Tillman, founder of Mac & Mia, a curated children’s clothing service, and co-founder of the Pat Tillman Foundation, a nonprofit that provides academic scholarships for veterans and their spouses, is a force.
 After the loss of her husband in Afghanistan, Marie started her foundation which has invested more than $15 million in educational support to individuals committed to a life of service both in and out of uniform.
-Then, inspired by her own experience as a working mother of five (yes, five!), Marie launched Mac & Mia, a clothing service that curates stylish looks for kids age newborn to six years old.
+Then, inspired by her own experience as a working mother of five (yes, five!), Marie launched Mac & Mia, a clothing service that curates stylish looks for kids aged newborn to six years old.
 Read on to check out more about this mama.

 Marie, you are a true inspiration.
 How has your background led you to starting your children’s clothing service, Mac & Mia?

 Mac & Mia is a result of my own experience as a working mom.
 We have five kids, so things can get a little crazy!
 When my now five year old was born, I started looking for ways to simplify my life and outsource little things so I could spend more quality time with the kids.
-Trips to the mall, or spending hours online shopping was something I knew I could live without, and I quickly realized other mothers feel the same way.
+Trips to the mall and spending hours online shopping were some things I knew I could live without, and I quickly realized that other mothers feel the same way.
 At Mac & Mia, we take care of the shopping so parents can get a little more time back in their lives.

 What was the first thing you did to get your business started?